What Happens During the Loss Plateau? Understanding Abrupt Learning in Transformers: Discussion

 \section{Discussion}

 We identified repetition bias and representation collapse as key characteristics of the early-phase implicit biases of Transformer training, which are closely connected to the commonly observed loss plateau.
-The question of \textit{why} such degeneracy exists during early time training is an important question for future work.
-Furthermore, while we showed that the slow rate of learning attention map leads to model remaining in the plateau for an extended time, \textit{why} the rate of learning attention map is slow for algorithmic tasks, and how it connects to the intuitive ``complexity'' of the task is an interesting question.
+We further discussed `search' over sequence tokens as a possible cause for loss plateau.
+The question of \textit{why} behaviors such as representation collapse exist during early time training is an important question for future work.
+Furthermore, while we hypothesize a search-like phenomenon to be the reason behind slow learning of attention map, a rigorous theoretical validation of this hypothesis, and how it possibly connects to the intuitive ``complexity'' of the task, are important questions for further research.

-\paragraph{Acknowledgements} PG would like to thank Misha Belkin, Ekdeep Singh Lubana, Yongyi Yang, Zhiwei Xu and Vaibhav Balloli for useful discussions at various stages of this work.
+\paragraph{Acknowledgments} This work was supported by DARPA.
+The authors thank Misha Belkin, Ekdeep Singh Lubana, Yongyi Yang, Zhiwei Xu, Vaibhav Balloli, and anonymous reviewers for helpful comments at various stages of this work.
 Part of this work was done when the authors were visiting the Modern Paradigms in Generalization Program at the Simons Institute for the Theory of Computing.